NASA-AMMOS/aerie/docs/source/mission-modeling/index.rst

 activity parameters and the top-level mission model.
 It may then interact freely with the rest of the system.

 Just as activity types define the entrypoints into a simulation, the mission model also defines _resources_, which allow information to be extracted from the simulation.
-A resource is assoociated with a method that returns a "dynamics" - a description of the current autonomous behavior of the resource.
+A resource is associated with a method that returns a "dynamics" - a description of the current autonomous behavior of the resource.
 Merlin currently provides discrete dynamics (constants held over time) and linear dynamics (real values varying linearly with time), and is designed to support more in the future.